Average-case Acceleration Through Spectral Density Estimation: Average-Case Analysis

-In this section we derive the necessary framework to talk about average-case optimal algorithms.
-The main result of this section is Theorem~\ref{prop:rateconvergence} that relates the expected error with the other quantities that we will find easier to manipulate, like the (to be defined) residual polynomial.
-This will allow us in the next section to pose the problem of finding an optimal method as a best approximation problem in the space of polynomials.
+In this section we introduce the average-case analysis framework for random quadratic problems.
+The main result is Theorem~\ref{prop:rateconvergence}, which relates the expected error with other quantities that will be easier to manipulate, such as the residual polynomial.
+This is a convenient representation of an optimization method that will allow us in the next section to pose the problem of finding an optimal method as a best approximation problem in the space of polynomials.